DorielRivalet/MHFZ_Overlay/README.md

 1. [Get **ALL** of the requirements](#requirements)
 2. [Download the latest version from the *Releases*](https://github.com/DorielRivalet/MHFZ_Overlay/releases/latest)
-3. Make sure Windows or your antivirus did not delete the `MHFZOverlay.dll` file (because it reads the games memory windows might detect it as a trojan so you might have to get it out of quarantine)
+3. Make sure Windows or your antivirus did not delete the files (because it reads the games memory windows might detect it as a trojan so you might have to get it out of quarantine)
-4. Run `MHFZ_Overlay.exe`
+4. Run `MHFZ_OverlaySetup.exe` **as Administrator**
 5. [Bonk monsters!](https://c.tenor.com/60Tr3Zeg6RkAAAAd/fumo-bonk.gif)

 ## Hotkeys